quasarframework/quasar-framework.org/source/components/toggle.md

 Check "Vue Properties" for even more options.

 ## Vue Properties
-Supports `v-model` which should be binded to a Boolean or Array in your scope.
+Supports `v-model` which you should bind to a Boolean or Array in your scope.

 | Vue Property | Type | Description |
 | --- | --- | --- |